| | | Looking for a good Chumash/Pentateuch/Tanach/Jewish Bible? Needless to say, Jewish books start with the Torah. Torah, in the traditional

 jewishsoftware.com.
 Want to learn how to chant Torah or Haftarah?
 Have a

+look at our Bar Mitzvah page.
 Here are traditional Jewish Bibles and Torah commentaries - Chumashim and

 Tanakhim - followed by other